 Due to the early start on Day 1, it is recommended that guests arrive in Reykjavik the day before the trail begins and stay in a hotel in the city.
 Please see 'Accommodation' for recommended hotels.

-Pick up between 07:30 and 08:30 in the morning.
-Vehicles have to pick up and drop off all passengers staying at hostels and guesthouses within central Reykjavik at designated bus stops.
-Further details are available in the Accommodations tab.
+Pick up between 07:30 and 08:30 in the morning from pick up points in Reykjavik www.busstop.is.
 Please be ready at the earliest pick up time and be ready in your riding clothes.
-Transfer by bus from Reykjavík to Hvammur Farm, where you will meet your horses and guides.
-The ride starts through Vatnsdalur valley.
+Transfer by bus from Reykjavík to Hvammur Farm, where we meet horses and guides.
+We start our ride through Vatnsdalur valley.
 This beautiful valley is the setting of the Vatnsdæla-Saga.
-You will ride along the banks of River Vatnsdalsá before crossing over to the western side of the valley.
-The ride ends at Sveinsstaðir Farm and riders return to Hvammur Farm for dinner and overnight stay.
-(25 km)
+We ride along the banks of River Vatnsdalsá before crossing over to the western side of the valley.
+Our ride ends at Sveinsstaðir Farm and we return to Hvammur Farm for our overnight stay.
+(Approx. 25 km)

-Day 2: Monday: Hvammur – Sveinsstaðir – Hóp – Borgarvirki
+Day 2: Hvammur – Sveinsstaðir – Hóp – Borgarvirki – Þverá - Hvítserkur

-In the morning after breakfast you will drive back to the horses, leave Sveinsstaðir Farm and ride alongside the lagoon Hóp.
-The black sand at the beach is ideal for riding tölt, the special gait of the Icelandic horse.
-This trail along the shore gives you a view of the beautiful lagoon you will cross tomorrow.
-You will ride along the banks of Víðidalsá River and cross over it.
-We'll take a break at Stóra-Borg and drive to Borgarvirki, a fascinating fortress from the Viking ages.
-You will spend the night again at Hvammur Farm.
-(30 km)
+We leave Sveinsstaðir Farm and ride alongside the lagoon Hóp.
+The black sand at the beach is ideal for riding tölt, the special gait of the Icleandic horse.
+This trail along the shore gives us an idea of the beautiful lagoon we are going to cross tomorrow.
+We ride along the banks of Víðidalsá River and cross over it.
+We take a break at Stóra-Borg where our lunch break is and drive to Borgarvirki, a fascinating fortress from the Viking ages.
+Then we continue our ride to the sheep pen Þverárétt.
+It is used by local farmers to sort the sheep in the autumn.
+Before returning to the guesthouse we take another excursion to the shore where we see Hvítserkur, a basalt rock formation, nesting place to many seabirds.
+This area is home to large numbers of seals and hopefully we see many of them resting and playing on the beach.
+We spend the night again at Hammur Farm.
+(Approx. 30 km)

-Day 3: Tuesday: Hvammur – Hvítserkur – North Atlantic – Thingeyrar
+Day 3: Hvammur – North Atlantic – Thingeyrar

-You start the day with a visit to historic Thingeyrar Church.
-This is the last day of riding and you will bring the horses back to Hvammur Farm.
-You cross Lake Húnavatn on a safe trail in the water and enjoy the excitement of the horses once they have returned to the black sand on dry land.
-You ride along the eastern side of Vatnsdalur valley, past Hvammsfoss waterfall, surrounded by impressive basalt columns.
+We start the day with a visit to historic Thingeyrar Church.
+This is our last day of riding and we bring the horses back to Hvammur Farm.
+We cross Lake Húnavatn on a save trail in the water and enjoy the excitement of the horses once they have returned to the black sand on dry land.
+We ride on the eastern side of Vatnsdalur valley, past Hvammsfoss waterfall, surrounded by impressive basalt columns.
 Celebrate the successful return in the evening with great farewell dinner.
-(25 km)
+(Approx. 25 km)

-It is time to say good bye to your guides and drive back to Reykjavík.
-Approx. arrival at 12:30 in Reykjavík to either your hotel or the bus station.
-Depending on flight times guests may wish to stay an extra night in Reykjavik.
+It is time to say good bye to our guides and drive back to your accommodation in Reykjavík.
+Approx. arrival at 12:30 in Reykjavík.

 Please note that knee-high rubber riding boots are recommended for this ride.